Basement Renovation Guide

 | Large (400–800 sqm) | AED 64,000–224,000 | AED 144,000–280,000 | AED 240,000–480,000 | Luxury villa basements in Emirates Hills, Palm Jumeirah, Jumeirah |

-2.3 What Drives Cost Up — The Price Factors Nobody Explains
+2.3 What Drives Cost Up — The Factors Most Contractors Do Not Explain

 🔢 Basement Renovation Cost Estimator — Dubai 2026

-The calculator gives planning-level estimates.
-Actual cost requires a site inspection.
-Revive Hub provides free site visits with a written itemised quote — no pressure, no deposit required upfront.
+Planning estimate only.
+Final cost requires a site inspection.
+Revive Hub provides free site visits with written itemised quotes — zero deposit required upfront.

 3. Basement Renovation Approval Process in Dubai — When You Need It and How to Get It